-- 10. UP AFTER HORN Any competitor who starts surfing after the horns and flag is presented to start the following heat, may be penalized 2.5 points on all judge's sheets.
+- 10. UP AFTER HORN Any competitor who starts surfing after the horn and flag is presented to start the following heat, may be penalized 2.5 points on all judge's sheets.
 A majority of the judges including the head judge must call the up after.
 Any wave surfed beyond the wave limit in a heat will not be scored.
 Every effort will be made to inform the competitor that they have exceeded their wave limit and should return to the beach immediately - 11.
-COMPETITORS PRACTICING IN COMPETITION AREA Any competitors practicing in the competition area or demonstrating unsportsmanlike conduct will be disqualified from the event, loss of points/standing in the event and a possible disqualification for the next event. - 12.
-NO WAVES RIDDEN - If during a heat less than 3 surfers get scorable waves (6 man heats), only the competitors with scorable waves will advance.
+COMPETITORS PRACTICING IN COMPETITION AREA - Any competitors practicing in the competition area or demonstrating unsportsmanlike conduct may be disqualified from the event, loss of points/standing in the event and a possible disqualification for the next event. - 12.
+NO WAVES RIDDEN If during a heat less than 3 surfers get scorable waves (6 man heats), only the competitors with scorable waves will advance.
 No waves, no advancement. - 13.
-ILLNESS, INJURY, DEATH IN FAMILY, UNCOMFORTABLE IN CONDITIONS, ELECTS NOT TO SURF A competitor may receive last place point in the event of an illness, injury, or death in the immediate family.
+ILLNESS, INJURY, DEATH IN FAMILY, UNCOMFORTABLE IN CONDITIONS A competitor may receive last place points in the event of an illness, injury, or death in the immediate family.
 A doctor's note or copy of the obituary must be faxed or emailed to the WSA offices as soon as possible to receive points and definitely before invitations are issued for West Coast Championships.
 Please make every attempt to inform WSA that you will not be surfing if you know in advance of the event.
-If a surfer is uncomfortable surfing in the conditions on a given day or elects not to surf for any reason, they may check in with the beach marshal in person anytime during the event and elect to receive last place points in lieu of competing. - I. SPORTSMANSHIP CLAUSE: No official of an event, in any capacity, shall at any time be subjected to unsportsmanlike conduct in either word or deed.
+If a surfer is uncomfortable surfing in the conditions on a given day for any reason, and they paid for the event online by the Wednesday midnight deadline prior to the event, they may check in with the beach marshal in person prior to the end of the persons division final and elect to receive last place points in lieu of competing. - I. SPORTSMANSHIP CLAUSE: No official of an event, in any capacity, shall at any time be subjected to unsportsmanlike conduct in either word or deed.
 Any display of poor sportsmanship by either a competitor or, in the case of a minor, the competitor's parent, shall be cause for automatic dismissal of the competitor from the contest.
 This also applies to unsportsmanlike conduct directed to another competitor by any WSA competitor.
 A second infraction will result in dismissal for the remainder of the season.
-Included is any correspondence via email, text message, FaceBook Postings or phone calls that are determined by the WSA official to be threatening in nature or abusive.
-A Parent of minor competitors will be required to sign the "Parental Code of Conduct" prior to the first event of the season.
-(Addendum 2) - J. AWARDS: Awards will be presented to all finalists. - K. COMPLAINTS AND PROTESTS: Complaints and protests by competitors shall be in writing and handed to the WSA Competition Director/Contest Director or Beach Marshal before action can be taken.
+Included is any correspondence via email, text message, FaceBook Postings or phone calls that are determined by the WSA official to be threatening in nature or abusive. - J. AWARDS: Awards will be presented to all finalists. - K. COMPLAINTS AND PROTESTS: Complaints and protests by competitors shall be in writing and handed to the WSA Competition Director/Contest Director before action can be taken.
 All written protests must be received within 20 minutes of the heat results being made public.
-The WSA Competition Director, Contest Director, Beach Marshal and/or The HEAD JUDGE will handle all written protests.
+The WSA Competition Director, Contest Director, and/or The HEAD JUDGE will handle all written protests.
 THEIR DECISION WILL BE FINAL.
 Videotape of the wave(s) will not be watched or considered by the judges.
 No heat that involves a competitor whose advancement is under protest will take place prior to the resolution of the protest.